 Time to Peak

 6 hours; Increased in renal impairment (moderate impairment; mean: 11 hours; range: 7 to 20 hours); Increased in hepatic impairment (moderate impairment: 8 to 16 hours)

 Plasma: 28% to 31%

 Special Populations: Renal Function Impairment

 Naratriptan clearance is reduced 50% with moderate impairment (CrCl 18 to 39 mL/minute); mean Cmax increased ~40%.

 Special Populations: Hepatic Function Impairment

 Naratriptan clearance is decreased 30% in patients with moderate impairment (Child-Pugh class A or B).

 Special Populations: Elderly

-Clearance is decreased ~26% in healthy elderly subjects (65-77 years) compared to younger patients.
+Clearance is decreased ~26% in healthy elderly subjects (65 to 77 years) compared with younger patients.

 Special Populations: Gender